thevasudevgupta/bigbird/README.md

 ## Big Bird block sparse attention

-Paper suggested to attend only few tokens namely, **global tokens**, **sliding tokens**, & **random tokens** instead of attending the complete sequence when sequence length is very large (typically > 1024) as compute cost increases significantly in that case.
-Theoretically, this way compute complexity gets reduced to `O(n)` from `O(n^2)`.

-Authors hardcoded attention matrix to compute attention over only  and used a cool trick to speed up training/inference process on gpu/tpu.
+BigBird block sparse attention is just very efficient implementation of what we discussed above.
+Each token is attending **global tokens**, **sliding tokens**, & **random tokens** instead of attending the complete sequence.
+Authors hardcoded the attention matrix for each component; and used a cool trick to speed up training/inference process on gpu/tpu.
+You can `sliding_attention` section.

 ![BigBird block sparse attention](assets/block_sparse.png) *Note: on the top, we have 2 extra sentences.
 If you notice, every token is just switched by one place in both sentence.
 This is how sliding attention is implemented.
 When `q[i]` is multiplied with `k[i,0:3]`, we will get sliding attention score for `q[i]` (where `i` is index of element in sequence).*